-1 Organisation of Campaigns: Fuel Stations Campaign
+1 Organisation Campaign

-Fuel stations in Malta and Gozo (76 in total, of which 6 were found to be non-operational) were inspected as part of an inspection and awareness raising campaign focusing on the required control measures to prevent or reduce exposure of fuel attendants to volatile organic compounds (VOCs) emitted from petroleum fuel.
+Fuel stations in Malta and Gozo (76 in total, of which 6 were found to be nonoperational) were inspected as part of an inspection and awareness raising campaign focusing on the required control measures to prevent or reduce exposure of fuel attendants to volatile organic compounds (VOCs) emitted from petroleum fuel.
 Other OHS requirements verified included risk assessments, the implementation of fire safety and first-aid measures, and health surveillance arrangements for workers.